iiasa/message-ix-models/doc/global/source/glossary.rst

   ADVANCE

-    A project finishing in 2016 designed to update the current generation of IAMS and perform validation exericses.
+    A project finishing in 2016 designed to update the current generation of IAMs and perform validation exercises.
 See the `ADVANCE website
     <http://www.fp7-advance.eu/>`_ for more details.